sgade/password-tool/README.md

-# password-tool
+# Password Tool

-Estimate your password strength.
+Test your passwords.

 Using the [zxcvbn](https://github.com/dropbox/zxcvbn) library by dropbox.